 - accept and read a ‘warning notice’ from the landlord setting out that you will not have the right to renew the lease, under statute, at the end of its term; and

 - swear a statutory declaration at an independent firm of solicitors (costing a standard fee of £5) in response to the landlord’s warning notice, confirming that you are aware of the rights you are giving up.
 You will need to do this around the same time that you sign the lease.
+In certain circumstances a simple declaration (not requiring to be sworn) would be sufficient.

 For ease of progressing matters, many tenants permit their solicitors to accept service of the ‘warning notice’ on the tenant’s behalf.
 Whilst we would prefer tenants to swear the statutory declarations themselves, sometimes, for whatever reason, tenants may not be able to and will ask that their solicitor does so on their behalf.
 In this regard, in Part 3 of this schedule, there is a Landlord and Tenant Act 1954 Authority statement which, if signed by you, allows us to receive the warning notice on your behalf and, if necessary, grants us permission to swear the statutory declaration on your behalf.
 If you are happy to give us such authority to accept service and to swear the statutory declaration, please sign and date such statement.